William Trickett Smith II: Incarceration and media coverage

 Smith has been called "El Asesino de la Maleta" ("The Suitcase Murderer") by the Peruvian media.
 He was held at Miguel Castro Castro prison in San Juan de Lurigancho, Lima while awaiting trial.
 He was placed in protective custody in a separate wing away from the general prison population.

-On August 23, 2010, the Office of Internal Affairs began administrative and disciplinary action when Peruvian television network América Televisión aired a picture of Smith and three other inmates that had been taken with official photographic equipment at Miguel Castro Castro prison.
+On August 23, 2010, the Office of Internal Affairs began administrative and disciplinary action when Peruvian television network América Televisión aired a picture of Smith and two other inmates that had been taken with official photographic equipment at Miguel Castro Castro prison.
 The photo included Smith, Colombian hitman Hugo Trujillo Ospina, accused of the contract killing of Peruvian entrepreneur Myriam Fefer, and Dutch suspect Joran van der Sloot, accused of robbing and killing Stephany Tatiana Flores Ramírez.
 Smith and Van der Sloot have been referred to by local media as "the foreigners accused of the most talked-about assassinations in our country."